mikaelnousiainen/RS41ng/README.md

 ### Steps to build the firmware

 1. Install the required software dependencies listed above
-2. Configure your amateur radio call sign, transmit frequencies and transmission mode parameters in `config.h`
-3. Configure scheduling of transmissions in `radio.c` by editing array `radio_transmit_schedule`
-4. Build the firmware using the following commands
+2. Build the firmware using the following commands
     ```
     mkdir build
     cd build